Table of Contents

 Children with MR may display lack of interest in age-appropriate toys, delays in imaginative play and lack of interest in playing together with other children thus they become social misfits.

 Intellectual disability occurs in an array of different conditions and the features commonly associated with it include microcephaly, macrocephaly, history of intrauterine growth retardation, prematurity and congenital anomalies.

 Physical examination findings

-- Microcephaly which is indicated by lower head circumference for age correlates highly with cognitive deficits.
+- Microcephaly—indicated by lower head circumference for the respective age—correlates highly with cognitive deficits.

-- Macrocephaly which is ahead circumference > 98th percentile of the chart circumference may indicate hydrocephalus and is associated with some inborn errors of metabolism.
+- Macrocephaly is characterized by a head circumference > 98th percentile of the chart circumference.
+It may indicate hydrocephalus and is associated with some inborn errors of metabolism.

 Vision and hearing should always be tested particularly among those with severe impairments since these patients have auditory and visual impairments in association with the intellectual disability.

 Cutaneous findings of etiologic interest include hyperpigmented and hypopigmented macules, ash-leaf spots (seen in tuberous sclerosis), fibromas and irregular pigmentation patterns.
 The skin lesions may indicate the causative pathway or associated malformation.

 If the patient has any form of aggressive or self-injurious behavior the treatment of choice is to reinforce the evasion mechanisms.

 It should be determined whether the patient has any problems with attention and communicating with people or following instructions.